April 2014 lunar eclipse

+A total lunar eclipse occurred at the Moon’s ascending node of orbit on Tuesday, April 15, 2014, with an umbral magnitude of 1.2918.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+The Moon's apparent diameter was near the average diameter because it occurred 6.9 days after apogee (on April 8, 2014, at 10:50 UTC) and 7.6 days before perigee (on April 22, 2014, at 20:20 UTC).

-A total lunar eclipse took place on 15 April 2014.
-It was the first of two total lunar eclipses in 2014, and the first in a tetrad (four total lunar eclipses in a series).
-Subsequent eclipses in the tetrad are those of 8 October 2014, 4 April 2015, and 28 September 2015.
-Occurring 6.7 days after apogee (Apogee on 8 April 2014), the Moon's apparent diameter was smaller.
+This lunar eclipse is the first of a tetrad, with four total lunar eclipses in series, the others being on October 8, 2014; April 4, 2015; and September 28, 2015.

-The Moon passed through the center of the Earth's shadow.
-This was the last central lunar eclipse of Lunar Saros 122.

-The eclipse was visible in the Americas and the Pacific Ocean region, including Australia and New Zealand.
-This eclipse occurred during the ascending phase of the Moon's orbit, part of lunar saros 122.
-Mars was near opposition.

 Background

 A lunar eclipse occurs when the Moon passes within Earth's umbra (shadow).
 As the eclipse begins, the Earth's shadow first darkens the Moon slightly.
 Then, the shadow begins to "cover" part of the Moon, turning it a dark red-brown color (typically - the color can vary based on atmospheric conditions).
 The Moon appears to be reddish because of Rayleigh scattering (the same effect that causes sunsets to appear reddish) and the refraction of that light by the Earth's atmosphere into its umbra.

 The following simulation shows the approximate appearance of the Moon passing through the Earth's shadow.
 The Moon's brightness is exaggerated within the umbral shadow.
 The northern portion of the Moon was closest to the center of the shadow, making it darkest, and most red in appearance.